-What looks like the greatest toy ever now may not look so great after three to five days of Disney merchandise overload if they know they only have limited funds left to spend.
-Those mental wheels start turning for kids who understand simple math, that if Buzz Lightyear action figure goes back, then they will now have enough money for that Star Wars light saber, which they hadn’t seen four days ago in the same shop with Buzz and Woody.
+What looks like the greatest toy ever now may not look so great after three to five days of Disney merchandise overload, especially if they know they only have a limited amount of funds left to spend.
+Those mental wheels start turning for kids who understand simple math, that if the Buzz Lightyear action figure goes back, then they will now have enough money for that Star Wars light saber, which they hadn’t seen four days ago in the same shop with Buzz and Woody.
 I think the younger they are, the more likely kids may be to ask to return something, because little minds change their minds often.

 Now I am a huge proponent of spending time in gift shops shopping.
 Disney merchandise is fantastic, and they have some of the greatest Disney-character-inspired decorations anywhere on property, especially during the holidays.
 I claim that the “Disney Effect” in gift shops entices me to buy things I don’t need, like coffee mugs and t-shirts.
-There is no better shopping experience anywhere, and going to Disney isn’t just about riding roller coasters.
+There is no better shopping experience anywhere, and I tell parents all the time – going to Disney isn’t just about riding roller coasters.

 Shopping is a big part of your overall vacation experience.
 Imagine being five-years-old, fighting the “Disney effect” in shop after shop, decision after decision.
 Let’s face it- Disney shopping is tough for all of us, regardless of age, because no one has an unlimited budget.
 Now if your child does, that’s another discussion for another day…

 But returning something when someone has changed their mind?
 Remember what I said about Disney time is money?
 Standing in a return line is not going to make you feel like this is the best use of your vacation time, and thus your money.
-This Disney vacation is going to cost you a lot of money, so take some Cheapskate Princess advice; talk your kids into making their purchases toward the end of your trip, unless it’s a specific item at a theme park you know you won’t be returning to again.
+This Disney vacation is going to cost a lot, so take some Cheapskate Princess advice: talk your kids into making their purchases toward the end of your trip, unless it’s a specific item at a theme park you know you won’t be returning to again.
 If the toy is in your resort gift shop, then you probably have lots of time to make that purchase.

-Thanks for stopping by, and we’ll see you in the gift shops, fishing around in your bag for your Disney Visa.
+Thanks for stopping by, and we’ll see you spending time in a gift shop…

 Disney’s Cheapskate Princess